mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 limit set by the programmers of the control software.
-An override is provided, allowing the user to fly at top speed if desired but since hitting almost anything at over 100 kilometres per hour is likely to be both messy and fatal, sticking to the programmed limit is advised.
+An override is provided, allowing the user to fly at top speed if desired but since hitting almost anything at over 100 kilometers per hour is likely to be both messy and fatal, sticking to the programmed limit is advised.

 Where the Scout Service grav belt differs from the standard civilian model